 Datashader is an open source graphics pipeline system that can easily render, update, and interactively select large datasets— without dependence on any Geo tools.
 Most data formats can be quickly turned into a fixed raster with Datashader, and rasterized data can be analyzed using a raster analysis library such as Xarray-Spatial.

 When asked about using HoloViews on Dask dataframes, Jim highlighted that HoloViews is built on a big stack of every library in the universe, so the format you use will be consistent as long as both HoloViews and Datashader support a given structure.

 You can watch a recording of the talk here.
 (26:34)

 Curious about more ways Dask can be used to scale Python analytics?
-Let us know your thoughts or questions in the comments section below or connect with us email@example.com.
+Connect with us email@example.com.